RESTAURANT EMPLOYEE RELIEF FUND (RERF)

 Income tax requirements vary by state.
 We recommend checking with a tax professional, Certified Public Accountant (CPA), tax lawyer, or tax preparation service for guidance on how to report your RERF grant when filing your state and federal taxes.

-Are there other resources that help unemployed restaurant workers?
+Are there other resources that help restaurant workers?